 Rails 5.2 has a way of storing credentials through an encrypted file.
 The discussion is part of a long (and very good) article on web app security.

-Upgrading your current code to Rails 5.2 would be ideal, except that you may encounter new issues whenever you change versions.
+Upgrading your current code to Rails 5.2 or Rails 6 would be ideal, except that you may encounter new issues whenever you change versions.
 When you start a new project, use Rails 6.
 If you are working with legacy code that is older than Rails 5.2, check with your alumni mentor.

 The most important thing is to be aware of what information you have stored locally that is sensitive and should not be put up on a readily accessible repo .. unless it is encrypted.

 Using a Sandbox

 According to Ian, many services provide a sandbox (i.e. play or development) mode via a separate set of credentials.
 When testing, use sandbox credentials or fake credentials (talk to your mentor about how to handle these seams during testing).